 Truebill is a free app with optional paid services as well as a Smart Savings feature.
 Here's a list of things that would show up as a Truebill charge or transfer on your bank or credit card statement.

-Smart Savings deposit - If you are seeing a regular amount (usually a round amount like $10 / week or month) going to Truebill this is likely not a charge but rather a transfer to your Truebill Smart Savings account.
+- Smart Savings deposit or maintenance fee - If you are seeing a regular amount (usually a round amount like $10 / week or month) going to Truebill this is likely not a charge but rather a transfer to your Truebill Smart Savings account.
 This is your own account at an FDIC insured bank and you have access to withdraw these funds at any time.

-- Non User / Fraud - If you see a charge from Truebill and you nor anyone in your household is a user of Truebill, it is possible someone has used your account.
+- Non user / fraud - If you see a charge from Truebill and you nor anyone in your household is a user of Truebill, it is possible someone has used your account.
 Please contact us so we can find and reverse the charge.
 When contacting us, please include your full name, email, the last 4 digits of the account that was charged, and the bank name.
 This will enable us find the transaction and refund it.